department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 **When you apply, be sure to have these on hand:**
 - Your Social Security number
-- A digital copy (PDF) of your DD214 or other military discharge papers
+- A digital copy of your DD214 or other military discharge papers to upload
 - A current color photo of yourself. <br>
 <br>
 **The photo has to follow all the standards listed below.
 It must:**
-  - Show a full front view of your face and neck (with no hat, head covering, or head phones covering or casting shadows on your hairline or face), **and**
+  - Show a full front view of your face and neck (with no hat, head covering, or headphones covering or casting shadows on your hairline or face), **and**
   - Be cropped from your shoulders up (much like a passport photo), **and**
   - Show you with your eyes open and a neutral expression, **and**
   - Be a square size and have a white or plain-color background (with no scenery or other people in the photo), **and**